levisre/KeyExchange/README.md

 Cons:

-	+ Pure AES key is transferred during connection
+	+ Pure AES key and IV are transferred during connection.
+They're just protected by RSA

-- With DH, the scenario is:
+- With DHE, the scenario is:

 	+ Client creates DH instance, which contains base `G`, modulus `p`, its own private `a` and public `A`
 	+ Client sends `G`, `p`, `A` to server.